ConvoCortex/convocortex-stt/README.md

 - `output.file_buffer.post_paste_enter_delay_ms`: brief wait between paste and Enter when a buffer release also submits
 - `voice_commands.buffer_release.words`: exact phrases that trigger buffer release, and are also recognized at the end of an utterance while draft-buffer mode is active
 - `voice_commands.buffer_clear.words`: exact phrases that clear the buffer without typing it

+If the file buffer is active, the built-in exact voice command `enter` releases the current buffer and then presses Enter.
+This makes `draft-buffer` practical for chat boxes, terminals, and other submit-oriented text fields.

 The default history cap is `10` buffer states and is not persisted across restarts.